d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 Here $n(w)$ and $n(w, w')$ are the number of occurrences of singletons and pairs of words respectively.
-Unfortunately, estimating the probability of a word pair is somewhat more difficult, since the occurrences of *'Statistics is'* are a lot less frequent.
+Unfortunately, estimating the probability of a word pair is somewhat more difficult, since the occurrences of "Statistics is" are a lot less frequent.
 In particular, for some unusual word combinations it may be tricky to find enough occurrences to get accurate estimates.
 Things take a turn for the worse for 3-word combinations and beyond.
 There will be many plausible 3-word combinations that we likely will not see in our dataset.
 Unless we provide some solution to give such word combinations nonzero weight, we will not be able to use these as a language model.
 If the dataset is small or if the words are very rare, we might not find even a single one of them.